 When a day student or staff member develops symptoms compatible with coronavirus, they will be sent home and advised to self-isolate for 10 days.
 Their fellow household members should self-isolate for 14 days.
-In the case of boarding students a Household is defined as being occupants of their bedroom, or in the case of Westmorland House, their flat, however if there are or have been further suspected cases in their boarding Zone, defined as bedrooms sharing a common bathroom facility, the whole zone must isolate until test results are received.
 All staff and students who are attending an education or childcare setting will have access to a test if they display symptoms of coronavirus, and are encouraged to get tested in this scenario.